Who was J. Almon?

 Almon was born in Liverpool, England, on December 17, 1737.
-After attending school in Warrington, in March 1751 he became an apprentice to a Liverpool bookseller and printer.
+After attending school in Warrington, he moved to Liverpool in March 1751 and apprenticed with a bookseller and printer.
 In September 1758 he traveled through Holland and the rest of Europe, establishing himself in London as a journeyman printer in 1759.
-There, he met and married Elizabeth Jackson in 1760, with whom he would have ten children, and began his publishing career.
+There, he met and married Elizabeth Jackson, with whom he would have ten children, in 1760, and began his publishing career.

-Recognizing Almon’s talent, in January 1761, Mr. Say, the publisher of London’s Gazetteer employed Almon to write letters of political journalism for the paper.
-When King George II died, he wrote “A Review of his late Majesty’s Reign; and in October 1761 published, “A Review of Mr. Pitt’s Administration,” which put him in favor with members of the opposition party, including Edmund Burke.
-Through opposition patronage, particularly of the club, “The Coterie,” in 1763 Almon set up his own printing and bookselling establishment at 178 Piccadilly, where his wealth and renown grew with each publication.
+The London publishing scene quickly recognized Almon's talent.
+In January 1761, Mr. Say, the publisher of London’s Gazetteer, employed Almon to write letters of political journalism for the paper.
+When King George II died, he wrote “A Review of his late Majesty’s Reign;" and in October 1761 he published “A Review of Mr. Pitt’s Administration,” which put him in favor with members of the opposition party, including Edmund Burke.
+With the support of patronage from members of the political opposition, particularly of the club “The Coterie,” Almon was able to set up his own printing and bookselling establishment in 1763.
+His shop was located at 178 Piccadilly, where his wealth and renown grew with each publication.
 By 1763 he had become the official bookseller to the Coterie.

-Of the acquaintances Almon made in this position, the most influential was John Wilkes, a Whig political reformer, with whom he developed a lifelong friendship and correspondence.
-They delivered letters through friends to avoid detection by post office spies.
+Of the acquaintances Almon made in this position, the most influential was John Wilkes, a Whig political reformer.
+Wilkes and Almon developed a lifelong friendship and correspondence.
+They delivered letters through friends to avoid detection by spies in the post office.
 Through his shop, Almon spread Wilkes’ political writings, as well as treatises of his own, often under a pseudonym such as “The Father of Candor.”

-In 1771, Almon precipitated a controversy between British Printers and parliaments when he released Parliamentary reports in the London Evening Post.
-John Wilkes, now alderman of the City of London, used his position to protect Almon and his fellow printer’s from arrest and punishment.
-Nevertheless, Almon continued to print at the risk of castigation.
+In 1771, Almon precipitated a controversy between British printers and Parliament when he released Parliamentary reports in the London Evening Post.
+John Wilkes, now alderman of the City of London, used his position to protect Almon and his fellow printers from arrest and punishment.
+Despite the risk, Almon continued to print controversial material.
 In 1773, he published an article in the London Evening Post accusing John Montagu, 4th Earl of Sandwich, of selling an office of trust.
 As a result, the printer of the post was fined £2,000.
-Taking advantage of the freedom John Wilkes had secured for printers to publish parliamentary reports, Almon established The Parliamentary Register in 1774 that reported on Parliamentary proceedings until 1813.
+Taking advantage of the freedom John Wilkes had secured for printers to publish parliamentary reports, Almon established The Parliamentary Register in 1774, which reported on Parliamentary proceedings until 1813.

-Thus, to skirt another charge of seditious libel, Almon removed incriminating portions of the text of Common Sense that might get him into trouble with the Crown when he printed it.
+Because of his earlier arrest, it was crticial that Almon avoid another charge of seditious libel.
+So, when he decided to publish Common Sense, Almon removed the incriminating portions of the text that might get him into trouble with the Crown.
 In addition to publishing Common Sense and several other American pamphlets during the imperial crisis, Almon published The Remembrancer, a monthly series of articles on developments in the colonies during the American Revolution.

 Barget, Monika.
 "Political opposition and publishing - the trial of bookseller and journalist John Almon in 1770."
 Open Edition Books, July 31, 2014. http://revolt.hypotheses.org/367.